Skip to main content

 Osteoporosis

-Mandy Armitage, MDFrank Schwalbe, MD
+Mandy Armitage, MDFarzon A. Nahvi, MD

-Written by Mandy Armitage, MD | Reviewed by Frank Schwalbe, MD
+Written by Mandy Armitage, MD | Reviewed by Farzon A. Nahvi, MD

 Key takeaways:

 • Osteoporosis is a condition that causes the bones to become thin and fragile.
-It’s usually thought of as a problem in older women, but it can happen to younger people and men too.
+It’s usually thought of as a problem in older women, but it can happen to younger people and men, too.

 What is osteoporosis?